-The equipment that you purchase for your small business is probably significantly different from the equipment you buy for personal use, and that includes a desktop PC.
-Any computer you buy needs to be high-performance enough to run a host of everyday tasks like emailing clients, running business apps, and anything else you need.
+The equipment that you purchase for your small business is significantly different from the equipment you buy for personal use, and that includes a desktop PC.
+Any computer you buy needs to be high-performance to run a host of everyday tasks, like emailing clients, business apps, and anything else you need.
+And all of our picks on this list of the best desktop computers for small businesses can do those things.

 While not all desktop PCs are suitable for small businesses, our top recommendations, including the , are high-performance and versatile so you can make the most of your investment.